 Individuals can self-refer or be referred by a third party such as GP, Mental Health worker, friends and family or other services.

 How do I complete a referral?

-*Please note:.
-This is a pilot service with groups running until March 23.
-Group numbers are limited so frequency may vary depending on demand, enabling more people to access the service.
+*Please note: Group numbers are limited so frequency may vary depending on demand, enabling more people to access the service.